Galois Action and Localization in Number Fields

 Where $\bbq(\omega,\alpha)$ is Galois over $\bbq(\omega)$ of degree $p$.
 Now, as $p < 23$, $\bbz[\omega]$ is a UFD, so the result follows from Corollary \ref{commonCor}.

 \end{proof}

-\section{Aut$(Cl_K)$ and the Inverse Class Group Problem}
+\section{Aut$(\Cl_K)$ and the Inverse Class Group Problem}

-Recall that the action of $G = \text{Gal}(K/\bbq)$ on $Cl_K$ induces a homomorphism from $G$ to $\text{Aut}(Cl_K)$ given by $\sigma \overset{\psi}{\mapsto} \phi$ where $\phi([I]) = \sigma \cdot [I] = [\sigma(I)]$.
-In this section, we will see how this map can be used to further restrict the structure of $Cl_K$ for a Galois number field $K$.
+Recall that the action of $G = \text{Gal}(K/\bbq)$ on $\Cl_K$ induces a homomorphism from $G$ to $\text{Aut}(\Cl_K)$ given by $\sigma \rightarrow\phi$ where $\phi([I]) = \sigma \cdot [I] = [\sigma(I)]$.
+Note, the kernel of this homomorphism is precisely the kernel of the action.
+In this section, we will see how this map can be used to further restrict the structure of $\Cl_K$ for a Galois number field $K$.
 Conversely, we will use this tool to help answer questions related to the inverse class group problem.
 This terminology is used in the spirit of the inverse Galois problem.
 In particular, the inverse class group problem asks if an arbitrary abelian group can be realized as the class group of a ring of integers.
-This question was famously answered in the positive for the more general class of Dedekind domains by Claborn in \cite{Claborn1966}.
-In the case of imaginary quadratics, the answer is known to be no. Certain groups can be shown by brute force not to appear, the smallest among them being $(\bbz/3\bbz)^3$.
-For details, the reader is encouraged to see (CITE).
+This question was famously answered positively for the more general class of Dedekind domains by Claborn in \cite{Claborn1966}.
+In the setting of the imaginary quadratic rings of integers, the answer is known to be no. Certain groups can be shown by brute force not to appear, the smallest among them being $(\bbz/3\bbz)^3$.
+For details, the reader is encouraged to see \cite{watkins2004class}.
 The question remains open for rings of integers in general.
-In this section, for a given finite abelian group $A$, we will explore which rings of integers may admit $Cl_K \cong A$.
+In this section, for a given finite abelian group $A$, we will explore which rings of integers may admit $\Cl_K \cong A$.
 We begin with a direct proof of another result from \cite{cornell1981} which we will return to with some new found tools in section 4.